Beautiful fall color at Moon Park, a suburb of Pittsburgh

 4. Falls Run Park

 This hidden gem is located just 8 miles from the city, but feels a world’s away due to the secluded wooded setting.
 The highlight here is a small, yet attractive waterfall.
 As this is the only real waterfall in the region, it’s definitely worth the quick trek from the city to see.
 The hike is short at just 1 mile and does not involve any major elevation gain, thereby making it a great choice for families, dog walkers, and anyone else looking to keep it easy.
-Come fall, Falls Run Park is loaded with the beautiful colors of the season.
+Come fall, the trees at Falls Run are alive with the beautiful colors of the season.
 The trail follows a creek making the trek even more enjoyable.

-Tranquil walk at Falls Run Park in Pittsburgh, PA
+Tranquil walk at Falls Run Park in Pittsburgh, Pennsylvania

-Golden fall foliage at Falls Run Park in Pittsburgh, PA
+Golden fall foliage at Falls Run Park in Pittsburgh, Pennsylvania

-Deer sighting at Falls Run Park near Pittsburgh, PA
+Deer sighting at Falls Run Park near Pittsburgh, Pennsylvania

 What to do nearby: Fuel up for your hike with a pastry and a cup of joe at Convive Coffee located about 15 minutes away in McCandless Crossing.